N4S4/synology-api/documentation/docs/apis/classes/filestation.md

 # FileStation
 :::warning

-This API is not documented yet.
+This API is partially documented or under construction.

 :::
 ## Overview
 FileStation API implementation.

 Provides methods to interact with Synology NAS FileStation API for file and folder operations, search, upload, download, and background task management.